Learn 1000s of English words with our vocabulary builder.

 - Undo the zip.
 (The word zip sounds like a zip being operated.)

-Onomatopoeia in Words Representing Sounds, Objects, and ActionsOften, an onomatopoeic word will be the name of a sound.
-For example, words like bang, clap, and pop are often used to describe the sound of the event.
-Words representing animal noises (e.g., cluck, quack, and woof) are used in the same way.
-For example:
+Onomatopoeia in Words Representing Sounds, Objects, and ActionsOften, onomatopoeic words are the names of sounds.
+Words like bang, clap, and pop are used to describe the sound of the event.
+Words for animal noises (e.g., cluck, quack, and woof) are used in the same way.

 - She has a terrible cough.